Single frequency lasers for rubidium quantum systems

 Wavelength stability

-The 780 NX maintains wavelength stability better than ± 0.2 pm over eight hours of continuous operation without active environmental control.
+The 780 NX maintains wavelength stability of ± 0.2 pm over tens of hours of continuous operation.
 This spectral stability minimises frequency drift from the rubidium D₂ transition, improving lock robustness and reducing calibration error in atomic clocks, quantum gravimeters, and magnetometers designed for extended or autonomous operation.

 Mechanical and thermal robustness

-The Skylark NX monolithic DPSS cavity architecture is inherently resistant to vibration, temperature drift, and acoustic noise.
-This rigidity prevents mode hops and suppresses slow frequency drift, ensuring reliable locks to the rubidium D₂ transition under varying field conditions.
+The Skylark NX monolithic DPSS cavity architecture is inherently resistant to vibration and temperature drift.
+This rigidity prevents mode hops and suppresses slow frequency drift, ensuring reliable locks to the rubidium D₂ transition.
 The result is stable operation for deployable quantum sensors and optical clock systems, mitigating the need for constant realignment or environmental isolation.

-"The laser is very stable, we never lose the Rubidium frequency."
+"The Skylark 780 DPSS laser is very stable, we never lose the Rubidium frequency."

 FAQS